Genburten: Team Falcons

 Shortly following the 2024 Split 1 Playoffs LAN tournament, it was announced that Zer0 and Genburten would be leaving DarkZero.
 They joined forces with Phillip "ImperialHal" Dosen to form a "superteam" for the Split 2 season.
 It was initially unclear if the three would play under the DZ banner, though on 28 May, it was announced that the trio signed under the Saudi organization Team Falcons.
 The org is believed to have connections to the Al-Saud royal family.
 The three played together at the Apex Legends tournament during the 2024 Esports World Cup.
 Falcons had a disappointing 20th-place finish at the 2024 Split 2 Playoffs LAN.
 Following this, Genburten announced his departure from Falcons and that he would be joining iiTzTimmy and Dezignful on another squad.
 It is unclear if Genburten opted to leave Falcons on his own terms or if the team dropped him.

 The Dojo

 After leaving Falcons, Genburten became a member of The Dojo, joining the squad's previous members iiTzTimmy and Dezignful.

-100 Thieves
+100 Thieves / Crazy Thieves

 On 12 November 2024, it was announced that The Dojo roster had been signed by 100 Thieves, marking the org's return to Apex Legends.